Why a life folder is critical to any succession planning

 As a responsible parent, spouse, son or daughter, the solution is to create a place where your family can access important documents and information should you pass away.

-This is where a death folder becomes crucial to your estate planning.
+This is where a death folder becomes crucial to your estate planning and being ahead of the game when it comes to “death organisation” shouldn’t be overlooked.

 What is an “in case of death” folder?